Myelin: Composition

 In terms of total mass, myelin comprises approximately 40% water; the dry mass comprises between 60% and 75% lipid and between 15% and 25% protein.
 Protein content includes myelin basic protein (MBP), which is abundant in the CNS where it plays a critical, non-redundant role in formation of compact myelin; myelin oligodendrocyte glycoprotein (MOG), which is specific to the CNS; and proteolipid protein (PLP), which is the most abundant protein in CNS myelin, but only a minor component of PNS myelin.
 In the PNS, myelin protein zero (MPZ or P0) has a similar role to that of PLP in the CNS in that it is involved in holding together the multiple concentric layers of glial cell membrane that constitute the myelin sheath.
 The primary lipid of myelin is a glycolipid called galactocerebroside.
 The intertwining hydrocarbon chains of sphingomyelin strengthen the myelin sheath.
 Cholesterol is an essential lipid component of myelin, without which myelin fails to form.

+Myelin-associated glycoprotein (MAG) is a critical protein in the formation and maintenance of myelin sheaths.
+MAG is localized on the inner membrane of the myelin sheath and interacts with axonal membrane proteins to attach the myelin sheath to the axon.
+Mutations to the MAG gene are implicated in demyelination diseases such as multiple sclerosis.